-We work with patients on an inpatient and outpatient basis, by physician referral.
+We work with patients on an outpatient basis, by physician referral.

 As a UHMS-accredited facility, all treatment protocols are evidence-based.
 This means that there is substantial, documented research on the beneficial effects of this therapy for each medical condition we treat.

 How does hyperbaric oxygen therapy work?

 The medical profession has known for some time that providing 100% oxygen by face mask has certain benefits.
 The air we breathe contains 21% oxygen.
 By providing 100% pure oxygen in a pressurized chamber, patients receive two to three times more oxygen than by inhaling oxygen through a mask.
 This hyperbaric (high pressure) dose of oxygen greatly increases the amount of oxygen the bloodstream can deliver to body tissues—and this offers distinct therapeutic benefits.